Worse is better: Origin

 Gabriel was a Lisp programmer when he formulated the concept in 1989, presenting it in his essay "Lisp: Good News, Bad News, How to Win Big".
 A section of the article, titled "The Rise of 'Worse is Better'", was widely disseminated beginning in 1991, after Jamie Zawinski found it in Gabriel's files at Lucid Inc. and emailed it to friends and colleagues.

 Characteristics

-New Jersey style

-In The Rise of Worse is Better, Gabriel identified a "Worse is Better" (also the "New Jersey style" or "east coast") model of software design and implementation which has the characteristics (in approximately descending order of importance):